Yallourn: Sport

-In June 1952, during the 1952 VFL season, a senior Australian Football League (formerly the VFL) game between Footscray and St Kilda was played at Yallourn Oval, with St Kilda being victorious.
+In June 1952, during the 1952 VFL season, a senior Victorian Football League (VFL) game between Footscray and St Kilda was played at Yallourn Oval, with St Kilda being victorious.
 The match was organised as part of an effort by the Australian National Football Council (ANFC) to promote the sport, and the other matches in the round were played in Albury, Brisbane, Euroa, Hobart, and Sydney (all non-standard venues).
 The match in Yallourn was affected by rain, but still drew a crowd estimated at 3,500 people.